Rshailja27/DeltaBatch/README.md

 # DeltaBatch
-this is for practicing web development  projects
+this is a demo for Git and Github practice.